 In November 1860, Lincoln was elected as the 16th President of the United States, causing 11 Southern states to secede from the Union.
-Most Kentuckians from the Todd’s social circle, and indeed her stepfamily, supported the Southern cause, but Mary was a fervent and tireless supporter of the Union.
+Most Kentuckians from Todd’s social circle, and indeed her stepfamily, supported the Southern cause, but Mary was a fervent and tireless supporter of the Union.
 Widely disliked in the White House, Mary Todd Lincoln was emotional and outspoken and spent lavishly during a time when budgets were tight to fight the Civil War.
 Some even accused her of being a Confederate spy.
 This tension continued even after the Civil War came to an end in April 1865.

 On April 14, 1865, Mary Todd Lincoln sat next to her husband at Ford’s Theatre when he was shot by an assassin.
 The President died the following day, and Mary Todd Lincoln never fully recovered.

 Mrs. Lincoln spent her later years traveling through Europe, though she suffered from declining health.
-She died on July 16, 1882 at her sister’s home in Illinois at age 63.
+She died on July 16, 1882, at her sister’s home in Illinois at age 63.